 During his lifetime he had always done a lot to help others.
-Being an all-around handyman and Jack-of-all-trades (and Master of a few), people would often come to him for advice or call on him to help them fix something.
+Being an all-around handyman and Jack-of-all-trades and Master of a few, people often came to him for advice or called on him to help them fix something.

-He never turned them down … that I know of — much to Mother’s frustration and dismay: “Daddy, why don’t you turn some of these people down?!
+He never turned them down, that I know of, much to Mother’s frustration and dismay.
+More than once I heard her complain, “Daddy, why don’t you turn some of these people down?!
 There are things piling up around here to be done while others impinge on you to work for them for free!”
 (Mother generally called him “Daddy” just as we kids did.)

 Yes, he had plenty of his own work around the house waiting to be done.
-But people appreciated and respected Daddy for his knowledge and know-how when it came to being “Mr.-Fix-it-Man,” and he enjoyed his revered reputation.
+But people appreciated and respected Daddy for his knowledge and know-how when it came to being “Mister-Fix-it-Man,” and he enjoyed his revered reputation, too.
 He was no Scriptorian, though … unlike my mother’s brother, Ervil LeBaron, who often called on Daddy to fix things for him.

-Uncle Ervil, who many of my readers may know of or will soon hear about (if you read my blogs for long) was just the opposite of Daddy.
+Uncle Ervil, who many of my readers may know of or will soon hear about, was just the opposite of Daddy.
 He spent most of his time studying Scriptures and Mormon religious works, writing some — and preaching a lot.
 I don’t recall him ever doing any manual labor.
 He managed to get my father and others to serve him, instead.

-I don’t know how much money religiously-stalwart Daddy also put toward supporting Uncle Ervil and all his many wives and children — as well as my other uncles and their families, at times, when they were hard up for money and food.
+I don’t know how much money religiously-stalwart Daddy also put toward supporting Uncle Ervil and all Ervil’s many wives and children, as well as my other uncles and their families, at times, when they were hard up for money and food.

 Like everyone else, dedicated and diligent, conscientious Daddy liked feeling special and needed.
 And he enjoyed serving God, all the while being able to put to use his skills and ingenuity as he helped repair others’ broken equipment, or advised them on how to build something — or taught them how to do some of these things for themselves.
 Thus, he employed many of the things he had learned how to do … right up until the day he died.